cybozu-go/neco/docs/gcp/neco-test.md

 `/shutdown` for `neco-test` project does:

-- Delete instances which are created more than 1 hour ago.
+- Delete instances which are created more than 1 hour ago other than them which is extended by `necogcp neco-test extend`.
 - Set cron schedule to run above action every hour.

 Usage